mvgiacomello/evaluate-news-nlp/README.md

 ## Project Structure

 All front-end code is inside `src/client`.
 You'll find a few folder such as:
-- `js`, containing all the javascript functionality
+- `./js/`, containing all the javascript functionality
-- `styles`, our sass/styling for the webpage
+- `./styles/`, our sass/styling for the webpage
-- `views`, the html
+- `./views/`, the html

 You'll also find our js entrypoing `index.js`.